dreamfactorysoftware/platform-wiki/setup-guide/4-storage/storage-loader/StorageLoader-setup.md

 Invoke StorageLoader using Bundler's `bundle exec` syntax:

-    $ bundle exec snowplow-storage-loader
+    $ bundle exec bin/snowplow-storage-loader

-Note that the `bundle exec` command will only work when you are inside the `storage-loader` folder.
+Note the `bin/` sub-folder, and that the `bundle exec` command will only work when you are inside the `storage-loader` folder.

 The command-line options for StorageLoader look like this: